Collinul/home-task-management/DEPLOYMENT.md

    vercel --prod
    ```
 5. **Follow the prompts**:
-   - Project name: `tasklove` (or any name you prefer)
+   - Project name: `checklist` (or any name you prefer)
    - Build command: `npm run build` (default)
    - Output directory: `build` (default)

 ### Expected Result:
-- You'll get a URL like: `https://tasklove-xyz.vercel.app`
+- You'll get a URL like: `https://checklist-xyz.vercel.app`
 - The app will be live instantly with HTTPS
 - PWA features will work perfectly
 - Automatic deployments on future updates